The River Fane is “Open” for 2021. Brown tag required to harvest a salmon.

 Season: Salmon and Sea trout 1st March to October 12th.

 Fish Species: The River Fane gets a run of salmon and sea trout.

-- It is prohibited to use any fish hooks, other than single barbless hooks
+- It is prohibited to use any fish hooks, other than single or double barbless hooks

 - It is prohibited to use worms as bait in angling for all species of fish